 - Autoscaling controls → Scale behavior is managed per environment.

-- Traffic ramp-up → Enable canary rollouts.
+- Traffic ramp-up → Enable canary rollouts or rolling deployments.

 Creating custom environments